dicekeys/dicekeys-android/packages.md

-# com.dicekeys.fidowriter

-This *sample* application seeds FIDO security keys with cryptographic keys derived from the user's DiceKey.

 # org.dicekeys.dicekey
 This *primarily internal* library is used by the DiceKeys app to represent DiceKeys as a square of faces, which can not only represent boxes of six-sided dice but also square of